 However, I think it’s time we all pay close attention, because there are a lot of impressive features involved with this machine.
 As I’ll demonstrate in this Breville Barista Pro review, it’s the missing puzzle piece that connects the Barista Touch to the Barista Express.

-At 849.95, it’s a more affordable machine than the Barista Touch – but it has all the features that I wish the Barista Express had.
+At 849.95, it’s a more affordable machine than the Barista Touch – but it has many of the features that I wish the Barista Express had.
+Still, there is one glaring omission that left me feeling pretty frustrated.
+I’ll get to that a little later.

-With that said, if you’re a fan of Breville’s usual retro aesthetics, the Barista Pro’s appearance may disappoint.
+Features aside, if you’re a fan of Breville’s usual retro aesthetics, the Barista Pro’s appearance may disappoint.
 The machine has traded analog controls and pressure gauges for an LCD screen.
 Personally, I appreciate the updated look of the Barista Pro.
-It’s a good indicator that this is a higher end machine with some impressive features under that stainless steel housing.
+It’s a good indicator that this is a higher end machine with lots going on under that stainless steel housing.

-At 20 pounds (9.1 kilograms), it’s also one of the more compact machines in Breville’s lineup.
-Still, I’m not sure it’s lightweight enough for me to dub this a great option for RVs or studio apartments.
+At 20 pounds (9.1 kilograms), it’s also one of the more lightweight machines in Breville’s lineup.
+Still, I’m not sure it’s compact enough for me to dub this a great option for RVs or studio apartments.
 After all, you’ll find plenty of ultra compact espresso machines around this price range.

-Anyway, I don’t think most people will mind giving up a few extra inches of counter space when they see what kind of features the Barista Pro is packing under its hood.
+Anyway, I don’t think most people will mind giving up a few extra inches of counter space when they see what kind of capabilities the Barista Pro is packing under its hood.

 Maybe I’ve had one too many shots of espresso, but I can’t wait another moment to dive into the details of my Breville Barista Pro review.
 Let’s do it!